karbolak/PANA/README.md

 - Provide verified information about studies, housing, jobs, and formalities in NL.
 - Build a knowledge base based on real questions and experiences of Polish students.
 - Integrate a chatbot based on the Bielik model from SpeakLeash, fine-tuned with collected data.

+## 🤔 Why Bielik?
+- **Support for the Polish language**: Bielik was created with the specifics of the Polish language in mind, ensuring better understanding of context and more precise
+- **Ethical data collection**: Bielik was trained with data that was ethically obtained, which guarantees high quality and security of information (and also we're not supporting copyright infringement)
+- **Openness and accessibility**: As an open LLM, Bielik supports the development of the AI in Poland, allowing for transparency and wide cooperation with global academic and technological community.

 ## 🏗 How It Works?
 1. **Data Collection**